cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

 - Java and Python APIs for controlling and writing to Streams;
 - a drop zone for bulk ingestion of files ;
-- a file tailer daemon to tail local files; and
+- a File Tailer daemon to tail local files; and
 - an Apache Flume Sink implementation for writing events received from a source.

 Stream Client
 -------------

-The Stream Client is for managing Streams via external applications.
-It is available in three different
-APIs: Java and Python.
+The stream client is for managing Streams via external applications.
+The stream client is currently available in Java and Python.

 Supported Actions
 .................

-- Create a Stream with a specified *stream-id*;
+- Create a Stream with a specified *stream-name*;
-- Retrieve or Update the TTL (time-to-live) for an existing Stream with a specified *stream-id*;
+- Retrieve or Update the TTL (time-to-live) for an existing Stream with a specified *stream-name*;
 - Truncate an existing Stream (the deletion of all events that were written to the Stream);
 - Write an event to an existing Stream; and
 - Send a File to an existing Stream.